Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Results

+The observational constraints for this model are summarized in Table \ref{tab:Model1} for CMB, CMB+BAO and CMB+BAO+Pantheon, CMB+BAO+RSD and CMB+BAO+Pantheon+RSD datasets.
+Additionally, in Fig. \ref{fig:Model1} we provide the one-dimensional marginalized posterior distributions for some selected parameters, and the two-dimensional likelihood contours.

+Focusing on the key parameter, $s_{de}$, we find that for CMB alone, $s_{de} = 0.573_{- 0.326}^{+ 0.345}$ (at 68\% CL), which does not coincide with $s_{de} =1$ at more than 68\% CL (recall that $s_{de} = 1$ corresponds to the $\Lambda$CDM model).
+However, within 95\% CL, $s_{de}$ is consistent to $1$ which indicates the $\Lambda$CDM cosmology.
+When the BAO data are added to CMB, we again find that $s_{de} = 0.561_{- 0.354}^{+ 0.337}$ (at 68\% CL for CMB+BAO) which clearly shows that at more than 68\% CL, we have a signal for soft DE but indeed similar to the CMB alone case, the 95\% CL constraint on $s_{de}$ is consistent to its corresponding value for $\Lambda$CDM.
+The conclusion on the $s_{de}$ does not change for the remaining datasets, such as CMB+BAO+Pantheon, CMB+BAO+Pantheon, CMB+BAO+RSD and CMB+BAO+Pantheon+RSD.
+It is quite interesting to mention that CMB alone and all the combined observational datasets clearly indicate the preference for soft dark energy and hence a deviation from the $\Lambda$CDM scenario.

+We would like to mention here that the model at hand behaves as $\Lambda$CDM at large scales, and eventually as $w$CDM with $w=-s_{de}$ at intermediate scales, however it is a new model, different from both.
+Hence, the fact that we find $w=-s_{de} =- 0.573_{- 0.326}^{+ 0.345}$ is not in contradiction with the fact that in $w$CDM ones finds $w=- 1.58_{- 0.41}^{+ 0.52}$ \cite{Planck:2018vyg}, since every cosmological scenario is a new scenario and thus its confrontation with the data can give quite independent and different results.

-Concerning the key derived parameter $H_0$, we find that the obtained constraints are almost similar to what we have observed from Planck 2018 \cite{Aghanim:2018eyx}, and thus within this scenario the existing discrepancy of the Hubble constant between the Planck (within $\Lambda$CDM) \cite{Aghanim:2018eyx} and S$H_0$ES collaboration \cite{Riess:2021jrx} is not alleviated, which was of course expected since the background evolution is identical to $\Lambda$CDM model.
-On the other hand, we observe an increased value of $S_8$ for all three datasets compared to the $\Lambda$CDM-based Planck results \cite{Aghanim:2018eyx}, which is due to the postive correlation of $S_8$ with $s_{de}$ (see Fig. \ref{fig:Model1}).
+Concerning the key derived parameter $H_0$, we find that the obtained constraints are almost similar to what we have observed from Planck 2018 \citep{Planck:2018vyg}, and thus within this scenario the existing discrepancy of the Hubble constant between the Planck (within $\Lambda$CDM) \citep{Planck:2018vyg} and SH0ES collaboration \citep{Riess:2021jrx} is not alleviated, which was of course expected since the background evolution is identical to $\Lambda$CDM model.
+Similarly, if we also concentrate on the estimated values of the $S_8$ parameter from CMB alone and other combined datasets, we do not find any evidence for a lower value of $S_8$ which thus means that the tension on this parameter is not alleviated within this scenario.